loisr/Mod-3-Project-Books/README.md

 Our best model had a testing F-1 score of 1.0 and a cross validation score of .93 across 5 folds.
 ## How to use?
 If you would like to run this yourself with your own data, download all of your data as txt files.
 Have a folder for each author (named as said author) and all their works named as the title of the work in the appropriate folder.
 Make a list of all the file paths and start with the notebook “pre_process_clean_data.ipynb”.
 This will read in and pre process the data.
 Then use the notebook “SVM_SGDR.ipynb“ for our best model.
+It is labled "Tuned SGD Classifier".
 ## Credits
 By Lois Rosenbloom and Luke Borsare